progmaticltd/homebox/docs/features.md

 a _Rock Solid, Massively Scalable, Infinitely Extensible XMPP Server_.

 - The authentication is using the LDAP server.
-- File transfers between members.
+- Live file transfers between members.
+- HTTPS upload transfers on a dedicated sub-domain
-- Automatically create contacts from the directory.
+- Automatically create rosters from the directory.
 - Encryption enforcement using TLS 1.2.
 - Server to server communication (aka s2s)
 - Chat rooms.